JL-III/Theatria/docs/gameplay-features/economy/chest-shops-and-shopdb.md

-# How to Create a Chest Shop
+# Chest Shops

-Chest Shops allow players to create simple and effective player-run shops using signs and chests.
+Chest Shops enable players to set up simple and effective player-run shops using signs and chests.
+Once a shop is created, it automatically syncs with our [ShopDB](https://shopdb.playtheatria.com/home), a searchable database of all shop listings.
+Detailed instructions for using ShopDB are available on the website.

 Follow these steps to set up your own Chest Shop:

 ## Steps to Create a Chest Shop